18 Best Photography Websites Every Photographer Needs in 2026

 Squarespace

-Squarespace is a popular website builder that is widely known for its SEO-friendly templates.
+Squarespace is a popular website builder known for its SEO-friendly templates.

-It has a drag-and-drop editor and offers ecommerce features so you can sell products, including digital downloads.
+It has a drag-and-drop editor and ecommerce features that let you sell products, including digital downloads.
 With Squarespace, you can create an online store, sell services or content, and even book appointments, all from one platform.

 Key Features